tekknolagi/isdt/lecture-notes/2-vcs.md

 ```

 Cool!
 It's the contents of our file.
 This file is in what's called the *staging
-area* -- tracked by Git, but not yet associated with any one commit.
+area*---tracked by Git, but not yet associated with any one commit.
 Let's
 commit it.
-The following command by default opens up your editor -- depending
+The following command by default opens up your editor---depending on
-on the environment variable `$EDITOR`, this could be Nano, Vim, Emacs, or
+the environment variable `$EDITOR`, this could be Nano, Vim, Emacs, or
 something else entirely.

 ```